This page was last updated: 11 September 2020 at 5:15 PM

-There has been longstanding concern over NSAIDs in viral infections.
-Randomised controlled trials and observational data comparing NSAIDs and paracetamol have produced mixed results that some showing no difference and others a small effect of NSAIDs.
-Overall, the data are too few to draw a convincing conclusion.
+There has been longstanding concern about possible harm from NSAIDs in viral infections.
+Randomised controlled trials and observational data comparing NSAIDs and paracetamol have produced mixed results with some showing no difference and others a small effect of NSAIDs.
+Overall, the data do not give a clear signal to draw a convincing conclusion.

-The usual contraindications and cautions still apply to NSAID use as they did prior to COVID-19, for example patients with renal impairment, heart failure or increased risk of gastrointestinal bleeding.
+The usual contraindications and cautions apply to NSAID use e.g. renal impairment, heart failure or increased risk of gastrointestinal bleeding.

 |Patients should continue immunosuppressants while they remain well, even after potential COVID-19 exposure.|

 We refer to immunosuppressants as any medicine dampening immune response, including those described as “immunomodulatory” rather than immunosuppressive.
 Examples of these medicines include corticosteroids, Disease Modifying Anti-Rheumatic Drugs (DMARDs), and monoclonal antibodies that affect the immune system.